-Text(s) & Other Materials/Supplies:
+Text | Other Materials | Supplies

-1. Interactive Online Student Materials for Signing Naturally Units 7-12
+1. Interactive Online Student Materials for Signing Naturally Units 1-6 (\$69.95)

-2. Canvas - To fully participate in this class, access the online digital book and complete homework, students need internet access to reference content on the Canvas Learning Management System.
-Students need a recording device to submit express assignments.
+2. Canvas - To fully participate in this class, students will need internet access to reference content on the Canvas Learning Management System and a recording device for expressive assignments.
 If circumstances change, you will be informed of other technical needs to access course content.
-Information on how to be successful in a digital learning environment can be found at: https://online.unt.edu/learn